iivanoo/covid-apps-observer/data/data_se/reports/resources/se.kry.android___3.25.1/report.md

 > Useless.
 I have a positive test from a lab that needs antibiotics.
 The doctor only referred me to another useless instance "vård central" where they never answer the phone and you can't book a time online if you are no longer living in Sweden.
 Swedish health care is a joke.<br> :date: __2021-01-07 19:37:47__

 > They always say they can't help you and you need to see a doctor at vårdcentral.
 Why the hell don't they tell the patient before, they have the info they need prior to the consultation.
 Who needs a doctor to tell you to see another doctor and charge for that?
 Today I booked for weight loss (a service they offer) and within 30 sec of seing my face dr said he didn't think I looked fat (I'm obese) and refused to refer me because he didnt believe my weight.
 He didnt even bother looking at my files<br> :date: __2020-12-11 18:12:14__

-> I don't recommend it.<br> :date: __2020-12-10 09:25:41__

-> After all data (health insurance data multiple times!) have been entered, the process always ends with "no appointment available".
-No indication of next appointments, or how or when you could look again.
-And: Only private prescriptions are issued, health insurance patients are allowed to reach into their pockets.
-Worthless.<br> :date: __2020-11-27 14:24:02__

-> Wow, if I could give minus starts I actually would.
-This was a really bad experience.
-I met an unfriendly doctor who was totally not interested in me and my symptoms.
-I am not only still sick but also really sad after this experience.
-I have to pay 200 SEK for an unfriendly meeting with no help at all.
-If you can avoid kry, do it.
-This was simply pointless.<br> :date: __2020-11-09 15:48:20__